oauth-wg/oauth-first-party-apps/draft-ietf-oauth-first-party-apps.md

 The verifier is displayed here as a separate instance, but can also be part of the IDP.
 In both cases, it is transparent to the client, as the client only talks to the IDP's Native Authorization Endpoint {#native-authorization-endpoint}

-1. / 2.
-User opens app and starts the flow.
-The client can already indicate, as part of the Native Authorization Request {#native-auth-request}, wallet use case + DC API support as well as SD/CD use case and a redirect URI intended for redirect from a wallet to the client in OPENID4VP same device flows (hereafter called openid4vp_redirect_uri) If not, this can be negotiated by e.g., a Additional Information Required Response {#insufficient-information}.
+1. User opens app
+2. The client can already indicate, as part of the Native Authorization Request {#native-auth-request}, wallet use case + DC API support as well as SD/CD use case and a redirect URI intended for redirect from a wallet to the client in OPENID4VP same device flows (hereafter called openid4vp_redirect_uri) If not, this can be negotiated by e.g., a Additional Information Required Response {#insufficient-information}.
 For example, a request using an OAuth request object which contains the mentioned indications may look as follows:

        POST /native-authorization HTTP/1.1
        Host: server.example.com
        Content-Type: application/x-www-form-urlencoded

        request=....
        &client_id=bb16c14c73415
        &scope=...

    Example request object:

        {
          "client_id": "...",
          "aud": "...",
          "scope": "...",
          "dc_api": false,
          "openid4vp_flow_type": "same_device",
          "openid4vp_redirect_uri": "https://deeplink.example.client
          // other claims
        }

    Note that the client must know these indicators upfront or collect this information from the user before making the initial request.

 3. IDP returns with error response (insufficient_authorization), indicating in the response body that digital credentials are required.
 If sufficient information is provided in step 2, the IDP can already respond with the presentation request.
 In that case, the IDP would request a presentation request according to the provided information (dc_api=true/false, SD/CD).
 In case of dc_api=false and same device flow, the IDP might generate a handle which is linked to the presentation reques.This handle will be handed to the client as a request parameter appended to openid4vp_redirect_uri, when the verifier responds to the wallet.
 Alternatively, the verifier generates such a handle and returns it together with the presentation request to the IDP.
 See also step 22.
 The IDP's response may look like this:

        HTTP/1.1 403 Forbidden
        Content-Type: application/json
        Cache-Control: no-store

        {
          "error": "insufficient_authorization",
          "auth_session": "ce6772f5e07bc8361572f",
          "type": "digital_credentials_required",
          "request": "openid4vp://?request_uri=..." // omitted if the IDP cannot yet return the presentation request }

-4.-7.
-If the client supports the DC API, it indicates this to the IDP.
-The IDP then instructs the verifier to create a respective presentation request, which is returned through the IDP to the client.
-These steps can be ignored if step 3 already includes the presentation request.
-A request from client to IDP indicating DC API support (step 4) may look as follows:
+4. If the client supports the DC API, it indicates this to the IDP.
+This step can be ignored if step 3 already includes the presentation request.

        POST /native-authorization HTTP/1.1
        Host: server.example.com
        Content-Type: application/json

        {
          "auth_session": "ce6772f5e07bc8361572f",
          "dc_api": true
        }

-The IDP's response in this case may look as follows:
+5. The IDP then instructs the verifier to create a respective presentation request, which is returned through the IDP to the client.
+This step can be ignored if step 3 already includes the presentation request
+6. The verifier returns the presentation request to the IDP.
+This step can be ignored if step 3 already includes the presentation request
+7. The IDP answers the client with the presentation request.
+This step can be ignored if step 3 already includes the presentation request

        HTTP/1.1 201 Created
        Content-Type: application/json
        Cache-Control: no-store

        {
          "auth_session": "ce6772f5e07bc8361572f",
          "type": "digital_credentials_required",
          "request": "openid4vp://?request_uri=..."
        }

 8. Client invokes the DC API.
 Note that the presentation request is usually of the form openid4vp://?request_uri=... so the client has to fetch the actual request from request_uri and hand that to the DC API
+9. The DC API returns the vp_token to the client
-9.-10.
-Client receives the vp_token and hands it off to the IDP.
+10. Client sends vp_token to the IDP

-The client's request (step 10) may look as follows:

         POST /native-authorization HTTP/1.1
         Host: server.example.com
         Content-Type: application/json

         {
           "auth_session": "ce6772f5e07bc8361572f",
           "vp_token": "....."
         }

-11. The IDP asks the verifier to verify the presentation
+11. The IDP asks the verifier to verify the vp_token
 12. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}.
 Here we assume the happy path.
 Continue with step 37

-13.-15.
-If DC API is NOT supported, the client prompts the user whether they want to use a wallet on the same or another device.
-The user chooses and the client indicates to IDP that DC API is unsupported, user choice and, for same device, with openid4vp_redirect_uri.
-These steps can be ignored if step 3 already includes the presentation request.
-A request from client to IDP indicating that DC API is unsupport (step 15) may look as follows:
+13. If DC API is NOT supported, the client prompts the user whether they want to use a wallet on the same or another device.
+This step can be ignored if step 3 already includes the presentation request.
+14. The user chooses.
+This step can be ignored if step 3 already includes the presentation request.
+15. The client indicates to IDP that DC API is unsupported, the user's choice and, for same device, the openid4vp_redirect_uri.
+This step can be ignored if step 3 already includes the presentation request.

         POST /native-authorization HTTP/1.1
         Host: server.example.com
         Content-Type: application/json

         {
           "auth_session": "ce6772f5e07bc8361572f",
           "dc_api": false,
           "device_flow_type": "same_device",
           "openid4vp_redirect_uri": "..."
         }

-The IDP's response in this case may look as follows:
+16. In case of same device, the IDP requests a presentation request from the verifier.
+The IDP might generate a handle which is linked to the presentation reques.
+This handle will be handed to the client as a request parameter appended to openid4vp_redirect_uri, when the verifier responds to the wallet (step 21).
+Alternatively, the verifier generates such a handle and returns it together with the presentation request to the IDP.
+This step can be ignored if step 3 already includes the presentation request.
+17. The verifier responds to the IDP with the presentation request.
+If the verifier generated the handle, this handle is also contained in the response.
+This step can be ignored if step 3 already includes the presentation request.
+18. The IDP answers the client with the presentation request.
+This step can be ignored if step 3 already includes the presentation request.

         HTTP/1.1 201 Created
         Content-Type: application/json
         Cache-Control: no-store

         {
           "auth_session": "ce6772f5e07bc8361572f",
           "type": "digital_credentials_required",
           "request": "openid4vp://?request_uri=..."
         }

-16.-18.
-In case of same device, the IDP requests a presentation request from the verifier.
-The IDP might generate a handle which is linked to the presentation reques.This handle will be handed to the client as a request parameter appended to openid4vp_redirect_uri, when the verifier responds to the wallet (step 22).
-Alternatively, the verifier generates such a handle and returns it together with the presentation request to the IDP.
-These steps can be ignored if step 3 already includes the presentation request.
-19. Client invokes Wallet through Deep Link (note that the presentation request is usually of the form openid4vp://?request_uri=...)
+19. Client invokes Wallet through Deep Link.
+Note that the presentation request is usually of the form openid4vp://?request_uri=...
-20. Wallet presents credentials to verifier
+20. Wallet presents credentials to verifier.
-21. Verifier responds with redirect_uri it received from the IDP
+21. Verifier responds with a URL that tells the wallet to redirect.
+This is part of OpenId4VP.
+This redirect_uri is the openid4vp_redirect_uri mentioned in previous steps.
+The verifier either simply returns the openid4vp_redirect_uri it received earlier, or it appends the handle to it, which it has generated together with the presentation request.
+This behaviour depends on the verifier's implementation.
+Step 3 or step 16 describe this as well.
-22. Wallet redirects back to the client using redirect_uri as a Deeplink
+22. Wallet redirects back to the client by treating the received URL as a Deep Link.
 23. Client extracts the handle from the received URL and hands it off to the IDP.
 Note that this handle is either generated by the verifier or handed to it in step 16 as part of openid4vp_redirect_uri.

         POST /native-authorization HTTP/1.1
         Host: server.example.com
         Content-Type: application/json

         {
           "auth_session": "ce6772f5e07bc8361572f",
           "presentation_id" : "87248924n2f"
         }

-24.-25.
-The IDP uses the handle to look up the presentation and retrieve the result.
-The IDP then evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}.
+24. The IDP uses the handle it received from the client to look up the presentation and retrieve the result.
+25. The IDP evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}.
 Here we assume the happy path.
-Continue with step 37
+Continue with step 37.

-26.-28 In case of cross device, the IDP requests a presentation request from the verifier WITHOUT passing/referencing an openid4vp_redirect_uri and hands it over to the client.
-These steps can be ignored if step 3 already includes the presentation request.
+26. In case of cross device, the IDP requests a presentation request from the verifier WITHOUT passing/referencing an openid4vp_redirect_uri.
+This step can be ignored if step 3 already includes the presentation request.
+27. The verifier responds to the IDP with the presentation request.
+This step can be ignored if step 3 already includes the presentation request.
+This step can be ignored if step 3 already includes the presentation request.
+28. The IDP answers the client with the presentation request (see step 18 for an example response).
+This step can be ignored if step 3 already includes the presentation request.
-29. The client renders it as QR code and displays it to the user.
+29. The client renders the presentation request as QR code and displays it to the user.
+Note that the presentation request is usually of the form openid4vp://?request_uri=...
-30. The user scans the QR code with the wallet
+30. The user scans the QR code with the wallet.
-31. The wallet presents the credentials to the verifier 32.-35.
-The client polls the IDP for the presentation status until it receives a non-pending result.
-The IDP in turn polls the verifier before handing the result back to the client.
-A response from the IDP describing a pending presenentation status may look as follows:
+31. The wallet presents the credentials to the verifier.
+32. While displaying the QR code, the client polls the IDP for the presentation status until it receives a non-pending result.

+        POST /native-authorization HTTP/1.1
+        Host: server.example.com
+        Content-Type: application/json

+        {
+          "auth_session": "ce6772f5e07bc8361572f"
+        }

+33. The IDP in turn retreives the presentation status from the verifier.
+34. The verifier responds to the IDP that the presentation result is not yet ready.
+35. The IDP responds to the client that the presentation result is not yet ready.

         HTTP/1.1 200 OK
         Content-Type: application/json
         Cache-Control: no-store

         {
           "auth_session": "ce6772f5e07bc8361572f",
           "status": "pending"
         }

 36. Once the presentation is done, the verifier returns the result to the IDP.
 The IDP then evaluates the verification result and returns either a code or an error as per Native Authorization Response {#native-response}, breaking the loop.
 Here we assume the happy path.
-Continue with step 37
+Continue with step 37.

-37.-39.
-The IDP returns an authorization code to the client, which redeems it for an access token
+37. The IDP returns an authorization code to the client as per Native Authorization Response {#native-response}.
+38. The client redeems the code for an access token as per Token Request {#token-request}.
+39. The IDP responds to the the token request as per as per Token Request {#token-request}.

 # Design Goals